xunhuang/SAT/EMAIL_NOTIFICATION_README.md

 - User's score (number correct and percentage)
 - Time taken to complete the test
 - Links to review the test attempt and retake the test
+- Detailed breakdown of questions answered incorrectly, including:
+  - Question text (stem)
+  - Stimulus text (if available)
+  - All answer options labeled as A, B, C, D, etc.
+  - The user's selected answer (highlighted in red)
+  - The correct answer (highlighted in green)
+  - Explanation for each question

 ## Implementation Details